stan-hua/CytoImageNet/README.md

 **NOTE**: In the case of multi-labels, labels are separated by a "|" (e.g. nucleus|actin|mitochondria).

 **EXTRA NOTE**: All labels were converted to lowercase, which may make searching labels difficult, particularly with compound labels.

+### Availability of Data
+The dataset will be available for download soon!

 ---
 # Methods